-When a resident decides to enroll, they will meet with a FSS Together, case manager who will evaluate each resident's strengths, needs and aspirations and assist in outlining short and long-term goals for the program.
+When a resident decides to enroll, they will meet with an FSS Together, a case manager who will evaluate each resident's strengths, needs, and aspirations and assist in outlining short and long-term goals for the program.

 The FSS Program is a 5-year program and is available to active participants in both the Public Housing and Housing Choice Voucher (HCV) programs, who meet the selection criteria and show motivation.
 Residents who participate in our program are given the opportunity to improve their skills and their lives, with the potential of earning Escrow as they realize wage increases.
 The expectation is that program participants will no longer need housing subsidies after the completion of the program.